OzcelikMert/myApi/README.md

 Api for My Admin Panel

 Things to do:
-1- self url update problem (it does not change)
+- self url update problem (it does not change)
+- create auto sitemap.xml